SymBoltz.jl: A symbolic-numeric, approximation-free, and differentiable linear Einstein-Boltzmann solver: Introduction

-On the theoretical side, this drives a search for the true cosmological model through modifications to \LCDM{} \citep{bull$L$CDMProblemsSolutions2016}.
-Efficiently exploring the space of models benefits from numerical tools that are easy to modify.
-Minimizing friction in the modeling process encourages relaxing model-dependent approximations, creating user-friendly interfaces and structuring codes in modular components that are easy to replace.
-Some of the most important such tools in the cosmological modeling toolbox are linear Einstein-Boltzmann solvers (\enquote{Boltzmann codes}) like CAMB \citep{lewisEfficientComputationCMB2000a} and CLASS \citep{lesgourguesCosmicLinearAnisotropy2011}.
+Cosmology is at a crossroads \citep{freedmanCosmologyCrossroads2017}, as the precision of modern observations continues to reveal tensions with theory.
+This suggests that the $\Lambda$ cold dark matter (\LCDM{}) model is incomplete, despite successfully explaining many observations.
+On the theoretical side, this situation drives a search for more realistic models through modifications to \LCDM{} \citep{bull$L$CDMProblemsSolutions2016}.
+This exploration benefits from access to numerical tools that are easy to modify, encouraging us to relax model-dependent approximations, create user-friendly interfaces, and structure codes with modular components.
+Linear Einstein–Boltzmann solvers (\enquote{Boltzmann codes}), such as CAMB \citep{lewisEfficientComputationCMB2000a} and CLASS \citep{lesgourguesCosmicLinearAnisotropy2011}, are essential tools in the cosmological modeling toolbox.